Icinga/icinga2/doc/14-features.md

 The DB IDO feature supports [High Availability](06-distributed-monitoring.md#distributed-monitoring-high-availability-db-ido) in the Icinga 2 cluster.

+### DB IDO Health <a id="db-ido-health"></a>

+If the monitoring health indicator is critical in Icinga Web 2, you can use the following queries to manually check whether Icinga 2 is actually updating the IDO database.

-The following example query checks the health of the current Icinga 2 instance writing its current status to the DB IDO backend table `icinga_programstatus` every 10 seconds.
-By default it checks 60 seconds into the past which is a reasonable amount of time -- adjust it for your requirements.
+Icinga 2 writes its current status to the `icinga_programstatus` table every 10 seconds.
+The query below checks 60 seconds into the past which is a reasonable amount of time -- adjust it for your requirements.
 If the condition is not met, the query returns an empty result.